Reviewed by the Bright Headstart Editorial Team — Early Childhood Education Researchers

 Parents usually make better decisions here when they focus on the parts of the school that shape the whole week.

 Fit by age and setting size.
-Since Buena Park has a large home-daycare lane plus a meaningful center-based market, parents should be honest about whether their child needs a quieter setting or a more classroom-style environment.
+Since Buena Park has a large home-daycare lane plus a meaningful center-based market, parents should be honest about whether their child needs a quieter mixed-age setting or a more classroom-style environment.

 Communication and routine clarity.
 Families juggling work, grandparents, or split pickups need a school that communicates clearly about naps, meals, behavior, and day-to-day changes.